metricq/metricq-python/docs/howto/project-structure.rst

 .. note::
    Keep :file:`setup.cfg` the single source of truth for package metadata.
    Only add entries to :file:`setup.py` if they otherwise cannot be determined statically.
-   A notable exception to this is build-time dependency detection:
-   :literal:`metricq` itself must match the `PyPI`-version of :literal:`protobuf`
-   with the host-version of :literal:`protoc`.
+   For example, :literal:`metricq` has to determine its dependencies at build-time: it must install a `PyPI`-provided version of :literal:`protobuf` that is compatible with the host-installed version of the :literal:`protobuf`-compiler, :literal:`protoc`.

 Command line interfaces